‘Severely Impaired’ Donald Trump Goes On Pardon Spree To ‘Serve His Fragile Sense Of Self,’ Psychiatrist Says

-Donald Trump on Tuesday issued a flurry of pardons and commuted sentences, including to Michael Milken, the face of Wall Street scandals in 1980s, and former New York City Police Commissioner Bernard Kerik — a close associate of current Trump lawyer Rudy Giuliani.
-But beyond his seeming affinity for pardoning white-collar criminals convicted of corruption, Trump’s pardons show him attempting “to inverse the reality he cannot tolerate,” according Yale University Psychiatrist Bandy X. Lee, posting to her Twitter account.
+Donald Trump on Tuesday issued a flurry of pardons and commuted sentences, including to Michael Milken, the face of Wall Street scandals in the 1980s, and former New York City Police Commissioner Bernard Kerik — a close associate of current Trump lawyer Rudy Giuliani.
+But beyond his seeming affinity for pardoning white-collar criminals convicted of corruption, Trump’s pardons show him attempting “to inverse the reality he cannot tolerate,” according to Yale University Psychiatrist Bandy X. Lee via her Twitter account.

 By pardoning Milken and Kerik, and even commuting the sentence of impeached Illinois Governor Rod Blagojevich, Trump shows himself as a “severely impaired and incapable leader” for whom “legal becomes criminal, propaganda becomes the truth, and delusion becomes reality,” according to Lee, who has been a frequent critic of Trump.
-She is a co-author of the 2017 book The Dangerous Case of Donald Trump, in which a group of mental health professionals comment on Trump’s psychological condition.
+She is a co-author of the 2017 book The Dangerous Case of Donald Trump, in which several mental health professionals comment on Trump’s psychological condition.

 Trump has issued the pardons only to “serve his fragile sense of self,” Lee wrote, adding that in her view, no amount of pardons or other “external compensation” can fulfill Trump’s psychological “internal needs.”
 As a result, Trump will continue to issue such pardons, risking that the United States will become a “pathocracy,” which Lee defines as “mental pathology’s takeover of society.”